aedinger7/Confounding_Homophily/README.md

 Finally, the updated code was converted to python and included as Jupyter notebooks "asymmetry.ipynb", "neutral-diffusion.ipynb"

-Discussion of the process of updating and translating the code and replication of results is included in the PDF file.
+Discussion of the process of updating and translating the code and replication of results will be included.